Loading Events

 Program

-We want to create the best possible program to show you what the Ruhr Area has to offer while also providing learning opportunities.
-The event focuses on the future challenges of post-industrial regions — particularly structural change, urban development, and urban ecology.
+We want to create the best possible program to show you what the Ruhr Area has to offer.
+The event focuses on the challenges and potentials of post-industrial regions — particularly structural change, urban development, and urban ecology.
+These topics will be explored through fun workshops and excursions.

 This preliminary program gives you a glimpse of what’s coming!
 It’s still under development and will be updated now and then 🙂